 Who Are Turning Point USA?

 Turning Point USA has been a big topic at Stanislaus State this past month.
-TPUSA was founded by Charlie Kirk, a conservative American political activist and author.

-According to the official TPUSA website, their mission is to educate students about the importance of freedom, free markets, and limited government, with innovative marketing techniques and strategic outreach methods.
+According to the official TPUSA website, their mission is to educate students about the importance of freedom, free markets and limited government, with innovative marketing techniques and strategic outreach methods.

 They write that their tactics include identifying student activists across the country who believe in “limited government and individual liberty,” and then encourage those young activists to get involved in the fight for a free market and limited government.
-They build strong campus networks, organizing conferences and equipping activists with the knowledge and strategies needed to combat the left.
+They build strong campus networks, organizing conferences and equipping activists with the knowledge and strategies needed to combat the political left.

-TPUSA writes that they believe that the United States of America is the greatest country in the history of the world, and that the U.S. Constitution is the most exceptional political document ever written and Capitalism is the most moral and proven economic system ever discovered.
+TPUSA writes that they believe that the United States of America is the greatest country in the history of the world, and that the U.S. Constitution is the most exceptional political document ever written and capitalism is the most moral and proven economic system ever discovered.

 Turning Point USA’s Track Record of Incitement and Antagonism

 Turning Point USA visits college campuses to recruit students and promote their agenda.
-Wherever TPUSA goes, supporters and critics follow, and tension often arises.
-Whether it be physically or verbally.
+Wherever TPUSA goes, supporters and critics follow, and tension often arises — whether it be physically or verbally.

-When protestors confronted one of the TPUSA members about the symbol, he responded by saying, “It means ASL—American Sign Language”
+When protestors confronted one of the TPUSA members about the symbol, he responded by saying, “It means ASL — American Sign Language.”

-UPD stated via email that: “Members of the Turning Point USA group contacted UPD to ask if they would remain close until they were safely at their vehicle.
+UPD stated via email: “Members of the Turning Point USA group contacted UPD to ask if they would remain close until they were safely at their vehicle.
 We did not anticipate any concerns but wanted to make sure they felt they could leave the campus without delay when they were ready.”

 When UPD was asked whether there were any safety-related incidents or formal complaints reported, UPD stated there were none.